01 · Education & Civic

 It's a circle.

-Every piece runs on whatever surface is already in the room.
+Every piece runs on whatever surface the room already has.
 The curriculum is what makes it education.
-The civic loop is what makes it civic — the work carries the question forward into the next classroom, the next dome, the next dialogue.
+The civic loop is what makes it civic — whatever a class puts in travels to the next room that opens it.

 01 · CURRICULUM